jelurida-dev/app-ledger-ardor-main/README.md

 We wanted to create some kind of derivation scheme simular to BIP32/44 for Ardor, but since it's using EC-KCDSA on Curve25519, we had to get creative with already existing schemes.

-The solution we came up with was to ride on top of (https://cardanolaunch.com/assets/Ed25519_BIP.pdf "BIP32-Ed25519 Hierarchical Deterministic paper") derivation scheme for ED25519 on a twisted edwards curve using SLIP10 initialization on 512 bits master seed from bip39/bip32 24 words, which is supported on most platforms, then converting the key pairs from ED25519 on the twisted edwards curve to EC-KCDSA on Curve25519 (It's complex, you might need to read it a few times, it's ok)
+The solution we came up with was to ride on top of [BIP32-Ed25519 Hierarchical Deterministic paper](https://cardanolaunch.com/assets/Ed25519_BIP.pdf) derivation scheme for ED25519 on a twisted edwards curve using SLIP10 initialization on 512 bits master seed from bip39/bip32 24 words, which is supported on most platforms, then converting the key pairs from ED25519 on the twisted edwards curve to EC-KCDSA on Curve25519 (It's complex, you might need to read it a few times, it's ok)

 Just to recall for the readers who don't know, a public key is a Point(X,Y) on a curve C, X,Y are integers modolu some field F with a base point on the curve G
 (C, F, G) define "curves", in this paper we are dealing with the twisted edwards curve and curve25519